RACKETHUB VERSION 2 IS OUT

-The AI-driven Author Time Shift
+The AI-Driven Author Time Shift

 Some musings about what to do now that anyone can write a passable book about anything.